-MAOIs (monoamine oxidase inhibitors) are a class of medications used to treat depression.
-They were first introduced in the 1950s as the first class of drugs designed for depression.
-Today, they are less popular than other medications, but some people benefit from their use.
+Monoamine oxidase inhibitors (MAOIs) are a class of medication used to treat depression.
+They were introduced in the 1950s as the first drugs for depression.
+Today, they’re less popular than other depression medications, but some people benefit from their use.

-MAOIs work with the chemicals in your brain—neurotransmitters—that allow brain cells to communicate with each other.
+MAOIs work with the chemicals in your brain called neurotransmitters that allow brain cells to communicate with each other.
 Depression is thought to be caused by low levels of the neurotransmitters dopamine, serotonin, and norepinephrine, which collectively are called monoamines.
-A chemical found naturally in the body, monoamine oxidase, removes these neurotransmitters in the body.
+A chemical found naturally in the body, monoamine oxidase, removes these neurotransmitters.

-By inhibiting the monoamine oxidase, MAOIs allow more of the neurotransmitters to remain in the brain, thus elevating mood through improved brain cell communication.
+By inhibiting monoamine oxidase, MAOIs allow more of these neurotransmitters to remain in the brain, thus elevating mood through improved brain cell communication.

-Monoamine oxidase is a type of enzyme that helps neurons fire throughout the body.
-It is formed in the liver and cleans up neurotransmitters in the brain once they have done their jobs.
+Monoamine oxidase is a type of enzyme that helps neurons fire throughout your body.
+It’s formed in your liver and cleans up neurotransmitters in your brain once they’ve done their jobs.

-Besides clearing out the neurotransmitters, monoamine oxidase cleans out tyramine, a chemical that helps regulate blood pressure.
-MAOIs inhibit monoamine oxidase from doing its job.
-Unfortunately, as MAOIs are working to keep neurotransmitter levels at optimal levels, the process also adversely affects blood pressure.
+Besides neurotransmitters, monoamine oxidase cleans out tyramine, a chemical that helps regulate blood pressure.
+Because MAOIs inhibit monoamine oxidase from doing its job, they adversely affect blood pressure in addition to keeping neurotransmitters at optimal levels.
 People taking MAOIs have to pay special attention to their blood pressure, including avoiding certain foods.

-One downside to MAOIs is that there are dietary restrictions because of the elevated tyramine levels in the blood.
+One downside to MAOIs is that they come with dietary restrictions because of the elevated tyramine levels in the blood.

-When the drug was first on the market, no one knew about the tyramine and blood pressure concerns.
-Sadly, this caused a wave of deaths that prompted further research.
-Now, we know that certain foods contain excess tyramine and should be avoided.
+When this class of drug first entered the market, no one knew about the concerns over tyramine and blood pressure.
+This caused a wave of deaths that prompted further research.
+Now we know that certain foods contain excess tyramine, and these should be avoided when taking MAOIs.

 The more food ages, the more concentrated the levels of tyramine become.
 This is true for aged meats, cheeses, and even leftovers in your fridge.
 Foods with dangerously high levels of tyramine include: